web-auth/doc/the-webauthn-server/the-symfony-way/README.md

 The first step is to create [your credential](../../pre-requisites/credential-souce-repository.md) and [user entity repositories](../../pre-requisites/user-entity-repository.md).

 Only [Doctrine ORM based repositories are provided](entities-with-doctrine.md).
-For other storage systems like filesystem or Doctrine ODM may be added in the future but, at the moment, you have to create these from scratch.
+Other storage systems like filesystem or Doctrine ODM may be added in the future but, at the moment, you have to create these from scratch.

 ## Configuration

-With Flex, you have a minimal configuration file installed through a Fle Receipe.
+With Flex, you have a minimal configuration file installed through a Flex Receipe.
 You must set the repositories you have just created.
 You also have to modify the environment variables `RELAYING_PARTY_ID` and `RELAYING_PARTY_NAME`.

 You may also need to adjust other parameters.

-If you don’t use Flex, hereafter an examle of configuration file.
+If you don’t use Flex, hereafter an examle of configuration file:

 {% code title="config/packages/webauthn.yaml" %}
 ```yaml